Stay (Maurice Williams song)

-"Stay" is a doo-wop song written by Maurice Williams and first recorded in 1960 by Williams with his group the Zodiacs.
+"Stay" is a doo-wop song written by Maurice Williams, first recorded in 1960 by Williams with his group the Zodiacs.
 Commercially successful versions were later also issued by the Hollies, the Four Seasons and Jackson Browne.

 Maurice Williams original version

 The song was written by Williams in 1953 when he was 15 years old.
 He had been trying to convince his date not to go home at 10 o'clock as she was supposed to.
-He lost the argument, but as he was to relate years later, "Like a flood, the words just came to me."
+He lost the argument.
+However, as Williams was to relate years later, "Like a flood, the words just came to me."